 22:00 Lights out

-*We assume that online classes and individual work will comprise roughly 8 to 9 academic hours per day on average, with individual differences.
+*We assume that online classes and homework will comprise roughly 8 to 9 academic hours per day on average, with individual differences.
 The workload of a 14-year-old will be greater than that of a 10-year-old.
-We start with 3-4 hours of online classes.
-For different students, the length of the online classes may vary.
-Some children enjoy continuous involvement over the course of an hour-long class.
-Others do better with two 30-minute classes.
-Psychologists will determine the optimal workload and goals for each student.
+We start with 4-6 hours of online classes.
+Teaching staff and psychologists will determine the optimal workload and goals for each student.

 Public schools in America and Europe focus on standardized testing: teachers rarely deviate from Common Core box-checking, and chances for cross-curricular relationships and critical thinking are lost.
 Many feel kids are overtested, with parents and students opting out of tests that are not mandatory, largely due to this fatigue.
 Students who study at Le Sallay will be able to pass the tests, but critical thinking and cross-curricular connections are more central to our methods.